squeakycheese75/cheese-coin/README.md

 # Cheese coin

-Playing around with some blockchain concepts in Python.
-If anything to get a bit more hands on with the concepts and cryptography involved.
+Playing around with some blockchain/bitcoin concepts in Python, if anything to get a bit more hands on with the concepts and cryptography involved.

 ## Starting the basic blockhain